 A few of the highlights:

 One of the best outcomes of our Giving Experiences Instead of Gifts Experiment is the building of relationships!
 My brother had my son’s name for the swap.
 The two of them hadn’t hung out one-on-one ever.
 So, this was kind of a big deal.
 His gift to my son was a ride on his Harley, lunch at our local sushi restaurant and then an afternoon at the reptile center.

 First off, the riding on a Harley was cool!
 What 12 years old wouldn’t want to do that!!
 Next, sushi ~ sushi is his favorite food!
 So, for his uncle to take him out for his favorite food was a pretty awesome thing.
 And, lastly, what boy doesn’t like a reptile center?!
 I wouldn’t have taken my son there because well, I don’t like snakes – AT ALL!
 So, for them to be able to hang out, touch snakes and talk sushi – it made for a very memorable, awesome day!
 They now have fun memories that just the two of them share!
 I love that!!

 Fun & Interesting Memories

-My kids had both of my sisters names for their experiences together.
-They decided to go together on the experience and bought Groupons for kayaking.
+My kids had both of my sisters’ names for their experiences.
+They decided to go together on giving their experiences and bought Groupons for kayaking.
 Neither of them had been kayaking before, but they knew their aunts both enjoy being outdoors.
 They paid for it themselves and were pretty excited about it!
-They all went out on New Year’s Day, and had a great time together.
+They all went out on New Year’s Day and had a great time together.
 As an added bonus for the experience, they were interviewed by our local paper and were on the front page of the local section the next day!
 How’s that for an experience 🙂

 Quality Time Together